Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 The IRS is going to write the regulations.

-They have proposed this new it's an excise tax, if you will, on health care.
+They have proposed this new, it's an excise tax, if you will, on healthcare.

-And the story I have here from Life Health Pro IRS, how should we treat the new health insurer fee?
+And the story I have here from Life Health Pro IRS: how should we treat the new health insurer fee?

-Consumer representatives and others are trying to get the IRS to write the regulations in such a way that the IRS will discourage health insurance providers from trying to recover a large portion of the fee from policy holders.
+Consumer representatives and others are trying to get the IRS to write the regulations in such a way that the IRS will discourage health insurance providers from trying to recover a large portion of the fee from policyholders.

 The rulemaking notice set to appear in the Federal Register today.

-Comments will be due 60 days after the official publication date, meaning there's there's two months for people to weigh in on it.
+Comments will be due 60 days after the official publication date, meaning there's two months for people to weigh in on it.

 This is a tax on health insurers, which is going to get passed on to you.